adnanrahim110/create-layout/README.md

-# create-layout
+# create-react-jsx-layout

-Interactive CLI tool to scaffold React component directories and `.jsx` files under your `src/` folder. `create-layout` makes project setup lightning-fast by guiding you through a dynamic folder/file tree builder right in your terminal.
+Interactive CLI tool to scaffold React component directories and `.jsx` files under your `src/` folder. `create-react-jsx-layout` makes project setup lightning-fast by guiding you through a dynamic folder/file tree builder right in your terminal.

 ---